 - Enjoy it (You have to feel good about it; don’t stress, just prepare!)

-Presenting is an art and delivering powerful presentations requires structure, story, great slides and deep preparation.
-Great presenters like Steve Jobs spent weeks in preparing and curating every single detail of their presentation, from the tone of voice, visual aids, position on stage and creating amazing sound bites. (‘A thousands songs in your pocket’).
+Presenting is an art and delivering powerful presentations requires structure, story, great slides, and deep preparation.
+Great presenters like Steve Jobs spent weeks preparing and curating every single detail of their presentation, from the tone of voice, visual aids, position on stage and creating amazing sound bites. (‘A thousand songs in your pocket’).

 There’s a ton of great books I can recommend about presentations.
 My post is a quick way to get you started.